 I would always recommend ladies with long hair to bring a brush to the shoot.
 Make sure everything is brushed and clean around the edges.
 Photoshopping hair is tricky because there are so many different lines in so many different directions that it really is a specialized job and usually goes beyond what's included in the work.
 It's much easier to get it right before taking a picture than after it.

 This is a professional shot of you at work.
-So keep that in mind when you apply your makeup.
+So keep that in mind when applying your makeup.
 A natural look always works best.
-Don't overdo it: How you would put your makeup on for a special evening probably won't work for a company portrait.
+Don't overdo it: How they would do makeup for a special night probably won't work for a corporate portrait.
 Keep it simple and make sure it feels good to you.
-If you usually wear heavy lipstick then that's fine, but don't go for a daring look if you don't normally look that way.
-After all, you want the picture to be a good professional representation of yourself.
+If you usually wear heavy lipstick, that's fine, but don't go for a bold look if you don't normally look that way.
+After all, you want the picture to be a good, professional representation of yourself.

 That's not a big deal, but it's probably worth a mention.
 So if you normally wear glasses and people are used to seeing you in them.
 Wear them.
 If you only wear them to work at the computer (like me) and don't wear them often when you meet people, decide beforehand whether or not you want to wear them in the photo.
 If you are not going to wear them, take your glasses with you before you come for the photo so you don't have two red spots on each side of your nose.
 It takes a while for them to go away.
 So take your time.

-If you are going to be wearing your glasses, you should really clean them very well.
-It's amazing how much dust / fingerprints / eyelash hair etc can show up on the final picture.
-So make sure the glasses are pristine, and if your frames have fingerprints or grease marks on them, clean them too.
+If you're going to wear your glasses, you should really clean them really well.
+It's amazing how much dust/fingerprints/eyelash hairs etc can show up on the final image.
+So make sure the lenses are spotless, and if your frames have fingerprints or grease stains, clean them too.

-Finally, when taking pictures, you should push your glasses back as far as possible.
-Often times, the glasses slide only slightly down your nose and tend to cover your eyes only very slightly.
-With profile photos, it's really important to see your eyes.
-So when the glasses are pushed back, they are at their best.
+Finally, you should push your glasses back as much as possible when taking pictures.
+Oftentimes, the glasses only slide down your nose slightly and tend to cover your eyes just uncomplicatedly.
+When it comes to profile photos, seeing the eyes is really important.
+So when the glasses are pushed back, they show their best side.

 6. Your best side

-Many people know what they look like in front of the camera and which side of their face they prefer.
-Personally, I don't know, so it always surprises me when people say this is my best side.
-But it really helps me and makes my life easier as I will focus on that side and work with it.
+Many people know how they look in front of the camera and which side of their face they prefer.
+I personally don't know, so it always surprises me when people say this is my best site.
+But it really helps me and makes my life easier as I will focus and work with this side.